This is https://jim-quinn7.blogspot.com/ Investigating

 https://www.atsb.gov.au/publications/investigation_reports/2010/aair/ao-2010-089 download the pdf file, and go to pages 80-83 for photos of the fracture.
 They were friendly (we were discussing the smooth nature of the fatigue failure), not like with the UK AAIB as for

-......their POOR reporting of several Incidents/Accidents, particularly the Heathrow crash in 2008 of a Boeing 777 whose RR Trent engines ran down almost simultaneously at the Airport Threshold after 6 minutes of descent - not on the Highway just before, due to the Pilot's good aircraft handling (lowered the nose to fly over the road, not drop onto it) not even recognised in the AAIB Report 1/2010 - AAIB have poor perceptions!
+......their POOR reporting of several Incidents/Accidents, particularly the Heathrow crash in 2008 of a Boeing 777 whose RR Trent engines ran down only 7 seconds apart (starboard then port) at the Airport Threshold after 6 minutes of descent - not on the Highway just before, due to the Pilot's good aircraft handling (lowered the nose to fly over the road, not drop onto it).

 Overview suggests AAIB 1/2010 is merely documenting normal operation of aircraft - very little, if anything, about checking that this particular flight did perform as expected.
 Nowhere for example, is an electrical system diagram presented, so no way to logically confirm the minimalist conclusions.
 The electrical system in an aircraft Provides the Pilot with Instruments and Lighting......was he "blind" on finals?
 AND, are the traces actually telling the real story, or was the electrical system causing recording problems?
 Why did he select APU start on finals if he had electrics?

-UK AAIB did not explore anything other than a hypothetical unobservable problem - icing of a normally hot metal oil cooler, when the ice disappeared before the aircraft or engine fuel systems were moved off the crash site!
+UK AAIB did not explore or explain anything other than a hypothetical unobservable problem - icing of a normally hot metal oil cooler, when the ice disappeared before the aircraft or engine fuel systems were moved off the crash site!
+Many statements in the Summary above, like "77.
+Testing and analysis of the engine response has shown that aeration of the fuel had not occurred."
+NO explanation at all, what rotational speed for example (STILL nothing about NH!!
+Neither in the crash Nor the simulation test on L12) - perhaps speculation about the Crash aircraft interaction with the engines...... so many other possibilities I explore below......

-Why did Rescue Services turn off several switches in the cockpit before the AAIB got there - Rescue arrived just over a minute after the crash.
-Clearly aircraft had to be made safe, but is there no procedure as to what to record first?
-No comment in AAIB report.
-Arriving just over a minute after the crash, means I expect QAR (Quick Access Recorder) buffer to have continued working until electrical switch off, yet the report says the QAR went off line ......
+Just over a minute after the crash, I expect the QAR (Quick Access Recorder) to have continued working until electrical switch off, yet the report says the QAR went off line ......

 ........
 45 seconds before crash.
 Why?
 Nothing about the logic that powers it, merely a guess that the data buffering system has delayed the recordings by 45 seconds - coincidental or not there is nothing analysed in AAIB 1/2020 to support that declaration.
 Was it electrical busbars going offline?
 Did the cabin lights go off before the crash, declaring that?
 You have to guess that too - I was obviously searching for signs of electrical power failure - nothing said.